Our Rough Sleeper Hub doubles in capacity

 That’s why our Rough Sleepers Hub, launched in December 2018, is so important.
 It was opened as part of central government’s Rough Sleeping Strategy and the London Borough of Newham’s commitment to tackling homelessness in the borough.

 We provide support, advice and interventions, supporting residents in their journeys away from rough sleeping and into accommodation.
-This involves processing referrals from street outreach teams, and working closely with the local authority, housing providers and private landlords, to identify and improve pathways out of rough sleeping.
+This involves accepting referrals from street outreach teams, and working closely with the local authority, housing providers and private landlords, to identify and improve pathways out of rough sleeping.

 Our hub has seen many successes already, and the number of bed spaces has been doubled following a successful pilot.
-We now accepts referrals from services including Thames Reach, St Mungo’s, Single Homeless Project, Change Grow Live and NewWay, enabling us to support more people off the streets and into homes.
+We now accept referrals from services including Thames Reach, St Mungo’s, Single Homeless Project, Change Grow Live and NewWay, enabling us to support more people off the streets and into homes.

 Since its launch, our hub has housed 27 people who were sleeping rough, 82% of whom have significant support needs in addition to homelessness.
 However, we’re proud to be able to support even the most vulnerable of residents.
 The most common cause of their homelessness was the loss of a private tenancy (33%), a trend seen across the country, followed by family and friends no longer able to accommodate them (15%).
 Of those who have moved on, 45% now live in privately rented accommodation, and 55% have moved into supported and sheltered housing as their next step.